Inflatables are vastly superior to ram airs.

 -Small kites move rapidly and therefore have large power spikes.
 These kites are INTENTIONALLY designed to move slower by ram and inflatable manufacturers.
 The lack or presence of a leading edge/ram cells is really irrelevant in the small sizes since SLOWNESS is a virtue in these sizes.
 The things to look for in these sizes are luff curve, chord, aspect ration for aerodynamic handling.

 - Because large ram airs have a much larger mass of air in them (filling the pockets) their inertia is enormous.
 It is very difficult cranking this mass of air across the sky to generate sudden power spikes and therefore lift.
-The inertia and slow turning makes a lot of modern moves (eg kiteloops) incredibly difficult, if not impossible.

 - Small inflatables are better than small rams because they have a semi-rigid structure.
 This improves consistency, stability of turning, and precision in handling.
 Kite makers like Naish and Flexifoil are actually moving to make their kites MORE rigid by joining the struts firmly to the leading edge.